Microsoft Global hackathon 2025

 Feedback from Staff at Rise DC

-what i learned
+overall, i learned that

 Accessibility Requires Humility